RobKenis/edgecase-2023/docs/thursday/7-scaling-wordpress.md

 ### Things that I learned

 - They should have rewritten the donation endpoint to some proper language and put the frontend on S3.
+    - _Nevermind.
+I spoke with the engineers and it's not that simple.
+The donation page is a Wordpress plugin that is distributed to charity sites.
+So it's not like all the voting sites are under their control._